-Productions should always consider whether there are local restrictions in place where you are filming.
-If so, you should first read the guidance relevant to that area as this may supersede guidance in this document.
+Productions should always consider whether there are local restrictions in place where they are filming.

 How to use this guidance

 This document sets out guidance on how to work safely while minimising the risk of spreading COVID-19.
 It gives practical considerations of how this can be applied in the workplace.
 Each production will need to translate this into the specific actions it needs to take, depending on the nature of their production, including the size and type of production, how it is organised, operated, managed and regulated.